Merrit/nyrna-website/README.md

 # Nyrna Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This repo contains the website for [Nyrna](https://github.com/Merrit/nyrna), and is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation